Too much autism training?

 I recently read an interesting paper that was recommended to me about the re-institutionalisation of people with learning disabilities and/or autistic people.

-Boxes, Labels and Belonging.
+Boxes, labels and belonging.
 Part 3.

 Belongingness: apparently is the ‘human need to be a member of a group’.
 We all have different motivations and levels of desire to belong to a group.